zahid47/experiments/README.md

-Can we make a full stack web app without a single "traditional" API endpoint or any useState?
+Can we make a full stack web app without a single "traditional" API endpoint or any useState, useEffect?
 Let's find out!

 - Experimenting with Next.js 13.4

   - Server components
   - Server actions
+  - Parallel routes and interception

 - Also trying out other new tech I haven't used before